 Pectin vs. gelatin: not just a preference, a stability choice

-Consumers often frame pectin versus gelatin as a lifestyle decision.
-Manufacturing teams frame it as a system-level stability choice.
-The gel network affects pH behavior, moisture dynamics, texture drift, and how different ingredients carry through the matrix.
+Consumers see pectin versus gelatin as a lifestyle decision.
+Manufacturing teams see it as a system-level stability choice.
+The gel network affects pH behavior, moisture dynamics, texture drift, and how ingredients move through the matrix.

 The practical takeaway is simple: choose the gel system after you've looked at compatibility and shelf-life risk with the intended active package—not before.
 When brands lock in a base too early, they often spend the rest of development “patching” issues with overages, masking flavors, or texture fixes that compromise the original intent.